adelinglibert/tpsa/README.md

-Simple Cybersecurity Risk Assessment Generator
+**Simple Cybersecurity Third Party Risk Assessment Generator **

-This project provides a script to generate a comprehensive cybersecurity risk assessment memorandum.
+This project provides a script to generate a comprehensive third party risk assessment document.
 The script combines multiple DOCX and PDF files into a single PDF, analyzes the combined PDF using the OpenAI GPT-4 model, and creates a formatted memorandum based on a provided template.

 Features

 -Combines DOCX and PDF files into a single PDF.
 -Analyzes the combined PDF using the OpenAI GPT-4 model.
--Generates a detailed cybersecurity risk assessment memorandum.
+-Generates a detailed cybersecurity third party risk assessment.
 -Includes sources for verifying the quality of the LLM output and for further investigation.

 Prerequisites